oso95/LeetCodeNotes/Notes/Q1-TwoSum.md

 1. There are many solutions for this question, from using loops to hash table, need to be familiar with basic ideas also need to know time complexity.
-2. Need to improve Python3, still stucking on some syntax.
+2. Need to improve Python3, still stuck on some syntax.
 3. Didn't know anything about Hash Table, need to take a look of it

 -----